jonathan-markland/MissionII/ReadMe.md

 It holds all the gameplay pieces.

 This gets passed about a lot, and stuff has been refactored *out* of this class over development.
-Since OO is a terrible discipline for "sketching" a program, this still has a load of public variables, and this could see further refactoring efforts.

 Interactibles
 -------------